Skip to main content

 It used to be that you had a choice between IPS LED displays of various quality and resolution, mainly Full HD (1920 x 1080), WQHD (2560 x 1440), or 4K UHD (3840 x 2160).
 Most laptop displays were in the 16:9 widescreen aspect ratio except for Apple’s MacBook displays which were taller at 16:10 and Microsoft’s Surface line standardized on the even taller 3:2.
 Both provide better productivity thanks to displaying more vertical information.

 Finally, display resolutions are all over the map.
-For example, Dell has been using 3.5K (3456 x 2160) displays in its XPS 15 OLED machines, and other manufacturers have their own resolutions as well.
-This is a mixed bag — if you want a true 4K display in an XPS then you need to pick an IPS version.
+For example, Dell used 3.5K (3456 x 2160) displays in its now-defunct XPS 15 OLED machines, and other manufacturers have their own resolutions as well.
+This is a mixed bag — if you want a true 4K display in an XPS, then you’ll need to choose the XPS 16’s OLED option.
 There are tradeoffs, but that also means there are more power-efficient options with higher resolution than Full HD but not quite as power-hungry as full 4K.

 Touchscreen support